Ostend-Bruges Airport takes in use renewed aircraft parking Apron 2

 Much attention to sustainability

 Ostend-Bruges Airport attaches great importance to sustainability.
 Therefore, as much as possible of the concrete of the old surfacing was recycled and reused.
-For that purpose a temporary concrete plant was built on the airport site.
+For that purpose, a temporary concrete plant was built on the airport site.
 By recycling the old paving on site, not only was unnecessary dumping of concrete waste avoided, but a lot of driving back and forth by trucks was also saved.

 After the old pavement was recycled, it was reused for the underpinning and foundation of the renovated apron.
 During the renovation, the infrastructure for an electrical connection was also provided on a number of stands, so that aircraft no longer have to use their own power generators when parked.
 This avoids a great deal of fuel consumption and CO2 emissions.

 Ostend Alderman for Business Charlotte Verkeyn said: “I am pleased with the beautiful result of this thorough renovation.
-This necessary investment should help us to guarantee in the years to come the crucial role that Ostend Airport plays in Flanders.”
+This necessary investment should help us to guarantee the crucial role that Ostend Airport plays in Flanders in the years to come.”

 Mayor of Ostend Bart Tommelein said: “The airport is a great asset for Ostend.
 The renewed Apron 2 is the largest aircraft parking and is used for both passenger and cargo flights.
 The renovation was necessary for the sustainable growth of the airport.
 The City will continue to support the airport in its further development as an economic hub for all kinds of related and innovative activities.”